pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 }
 ```

-On this enricher you have next properties:
+On this enricher you have the next properties:

 * `oui.file.path`: Path to mac vendors database file.
 * `mac.dim`: The dimension that contains mac address.
 * `mac.vendor.dim`: The target dimension for vendor's name about mac address.

-This enricher process a message and return the mac vendor field.
+This enricher processes a message and returns the mac vendor field.
 Not all mac address have mac vendor.

 **Input:**
 ```json